Who We Are

 We host lectures, workshops, social gatherings, and digitization days throughout the year.
 Many of our events are held at our offices in New York City, but we hold events all over New York State throughout the year - we also travel all over the country to attend national genealogy conferences.
 For those that cannot attend in person, we host live webinars and have a library of recorded webinars and programs available for members on our website.

-Every other year, we host the New York State Family History Conference - the only statewide conference dedicated to New York genealogy.
-The next one will take place in Albany in 2020.
+We also host the New York State Family History Conference - the only statewide conference dedicated to New York genealogy.

 Visit our events calendar to see what's coming up soon - we hope to see you there!

 The NYG&B produces a quarterly journal and magazine, as well as a number of award-winning research guides focused on New York genealogy.
-Learn more about out publications.
+Learn more about our publications.

 Our comprehensive guide to genealogy research in New York State, the New York Family History Research Guide and Gazetteer was originally published in 2015, and updated in 2017.
 The publication was awarded the "National Genealogical Society Award for Excellence: Genealogical Methods and Sources" in 2016.